Skip to Content

 It isn’t an unpleasant feeling and usually does go away within a couple of days.

-For me, the feeling just appears occasionally as I feel some movement and instantly dismiss it as ‘oh, it’s just the ship’, it’s at this point I realise that I’m not on a ship anymore.
+For me, the feeling just appears occasionally as I feel some movement and instantly dismiss it as ‘oh, it’s just the ship’.
+It’s at this point that I realise that I’m not on a ship anymore.

 It isn’t unpleasant but just takes a little getting used to.
 Some people don’t ever feel this feeling.